Intercompany

 Learn how to setup Subscriptions, used for receiving data from other Business Central companies.

-After setting up the Topic, create a Subscription for each Party in the receiving company or companies.
-Each Subscription corresponds to a Party from which data is received.
+After setting up the Topic, create a Subscription for each Party that should pull data from the Topic.

 - Enter the Party code for the sending company and select the related Topic.